 Fannie W. Caldwell was well known and loved on campus for her genuine caring and hospitality.
 She was known for never forgetting a face or a name, an ability that greatly contributed to the Seminary’s ministry over the years.
 She died in 2008.
 The Caldwells had two daughters, Anne Caldwell and Pat McKnight, and one son, John.

-, Director of Church Relations
+, Senior Director of Development

 Office for Institutional Advancement